Witziger/Witziger.github.io/Readme.md

 ### MOREFREE TRIP, Online Travel Agency Startup (Database Design Project)
 * Designed a database utilizing MySQL for financial, HR, and sales departments to do the data-driven transformation.
 * Built a shiny application to facilitate the startup's day-to-day business operations and enable the analytics solutions.

-## ACTIVITIES & LEADERSHIP

-### NATIONAL CHIAYI UNIVERSITY INDUSTRY PROFESSIONAL LECTURE SERIES (Chiayi, Taiwan)
-__Guest Speaker, May 2017__
-* Delivered a public speech introducing how I started my career in the Technology field with a humanity relat- ed background through self-taught programs

-### Design for Taiwan (Taipei, Taiwan)
-__Project Lead, September 2016 - July 2017__

-* Participated in 3-day design thinking workshop led by fellow of IDEO consulting firm.
-* Led a cross-functional team of 5 people to design a new way to expand echo chamber for college students in Taiwan.

-### NATIONAL CHIAYI UNIVERSITY— STUDENT LEGISLATIVE COUNCIL (Chiayi, Taiwan)
-__Representative of Dept. Foreign Languages, 2012 – 2013__
-* Hosted monthly budget evaluation meetings for student affairs with over 30 members from different depart- ments and evaluated the legislative process of University regulations.

-### NATIONAL TAIWAN UNIVERSITY— ENGLISH DEBATE WORKSHOP (Taipei, Taiwan)
-__Public Relations Officer 2013__
-* Led a team of 5 personnel to coordinate public relations tasks; organized campus campaigns and conducted weekly progress evaluations; received over 85 registrations before the deadline.
-* Hosted a 6-day national workshop with over 76 participants, raising sponsorship from Taipei Fushing Private School, which saved the organization 2,000 USD.

 ## LANGUAGE